The deadline to submit the final presentation/poster materials is February 28th on the website https://nvmw2021.hotcrp.com/.

-The 11th Annual Non-Volatile Memories Workshop (NVMW 2020) provides a unique showcase for outstanding research on solid state, non-volatile memories.
-Last year’s workshop (NVMW 2019) included 45 speakers from top universities, industrial research labs, and device manufacturers and attracted nearly 200 attendees.
+The 12th Annual Non-Volatile Memories Workshop (NVMW 2021) provides a unique showcase for outstanding research on solid state, non-volatile memories.
+Last year’s workshop (NVMW 2020) included 45 speakers from top universities, industrial research labs, and device manufacturers.

 This year, the NVMW will present three awards: The first is the inaugural Persistent Impact Prize to recognize high-impact research published more than 5 years ago.
 We will also award two Memorable Paper Awards recognizing the best work published in the last 18 months.